 If your employment continues after the notice period ends, the notice given to you has no effect.

 There are exceptions to the above rules.
-In certain cases, under the main law protecting workers in BC, your employer does not have to give you notice or pay before firing you.
+There are certain circumstances where your employer doesn’t have to give you notice or pay before letting you go.

 - you quit or retire